-INPUT CIRCUITRY - In order for a mixer to be compatible in most applications, it must have the capability to control the sensitivity of the input circuitry of each channel.
-This requires an ATTENUATOR (1), sometimes called a pad.
+INPUT CIRCUITRY - It is absolutely necessary for a mixer to be compatable in most applications and to have the capability of being able to control the sensitivity of the input circuitry of each channel.
+This requires an input attenuator, (1) sometimes referred to as an input pad.
 Some mics and signal sources can be at such a level as to overdrive or clip the input circuitry of a mixer.
 An input attenuator allows the operator to reduce the input gain when input clipping occurs.
-Some manufacturers put attenuators in their snake or stage box to be able to control the sensitvity of the mic or signal source.
+Some manufacturers put attenuators in their snake or stage box to be able to control the sensitivity of the mic or signal source.
 This is not the best approach if you are sending your signals through cable runs of any length.
-The more signal being carried by the mic cable the less susceptible is the signal to picking up hum or noise which allows for an improved signal-to-noise ratio.
 Many times it would be impossible to make an adjustment on one of the attenuators if necessary during the performance.
 You shouldn't have to run up to the stage and pick up the drummer's leg so you can adjust a mic input!

 In use, the operator must adjust the input attenuator in such a manner that input clipping is avoided.
-This can easily be done by setting up the channel with the highest expected input signal level and adjusting the input attenuator so that no clipping or distortion is heard form the speaker system.
+This can easily be done by setting up the channel with the highest expected input signal level and adjusting the input attenuator so that no clipping or distortion is heard from the speaker system.
 After the mixer has been used several times, the operator will have a very good idea of the signal levels encountered and will be able to set up the attenuators accordingly.
 The different types of microphones will have different output levels and different performers will get widely varying levels from mics depending on the strength of their voices and/or their basic "mic techniques".

 The input attenuator should be operated in the position yeilding the least attenuation required to avoid clipping.
 Operation in this mode allows maximum gain to be utilized in the input preamp where it is most efficiently obtained.
-Excessive input padding sometimes makes necessary higher settings of the channel gain controls and/or master control thus yeilding a less than optimum signal-to-noise ratio for any given situation.
+Excessive input padding sometimes makes necessary higher settings of the channel gain controls and/or master control thus yeilding a less than optimum signal-tonoise ratio for any given situation.